 Making choices about your major, career, or graduate school plan is challenging.
 The UVA Career Center is here to help guide you through the process and provide you with resources to help make you more successful.

 Career assessments can help you identify career interests and give you a starting place for your job search.
 One of the first steps in understanding yourself as a professional is to identify your goals, interests, values, skills, and strengths.
 These assessments can help you discover connections to the many major and occupational options available to you.
 The following career assessments are available through the UVA Career Center.

+This unique career exploration system is designed to help you assess your skills, interests, and values.
 This is a tool that can be used independently and is easily accessible on most mobile devices.
 You do not need to meet with a career counselor prior to accessing this tool.

 Myers-Briggs Type Indicator